Introduction

 Why a community is awesome for Odin

 We are working hard to update existing lessons and produce new content, so we would love to hear your feedback on the lessons and projects.
-We hope you find the lessons fun, engaging, and informative and find the projects challenging but achievable.
+We hope you find the lessons fun, engaging, and informative, and the projects challenging but achievable.
 So please let us know your thoughts!

 Before asking for help